cp-algorithms/cp-algorithms/src/string/rabin-karp.md

 The naive solution is to simply check all length $m$ substrings in the $n$ length text, but that would take $\Theta(mn)$ time.

 The algorithm uses the concept of a "rolling hash", in which we compute a hash for the pattern and another for the first substring in $\Theta(m)$ time, but then use a special hash function that lets us go from one to the next in constant time.
+We compare the hash to our known hash of the pattern, and if they are the same then we likely have a match.

 ## The hash function